codefori/vscode-rpgle/README.md

 1. **Does this only work with free-format?** The content assist and outline view works for all ILE versions of RPG, including fixed-format.
 The column assist is for fixed-format only.
 The linter is for `**FREE` format only.
 2. **My copybook is not opening or prototypes are not coming from my copybook.** Right now, it is an explicit path to your member or streamfile.
 For example, if you're editing `YOURLIB/QRPGLESRC/HELLOWORLD.rpgle` and your copybook path is `QRPGLEREF,PRTYPE`, then it will assume the library of `YOURLIB`.
 For streamfiles, it will be relative to your working directory.
 For local files, it will be your VS Code workspace.
 3. **Does this work with local projects?** Yes!
 But, your local RPGLE must be the IFS style path on your `copy` and `include` directives.
-4. **Why am I getting indentation errors?** When the linter is enabled in the settings, you will start to get errors based on the lint configuration.
-Indentation errors are based on the indentation setting from VS Code (or the assumed indentation from the current file)
+4. **Why am I getting indentation errors?** When the linter is enabled in the settings, you will start to get errors based on the lint rules configuration.
+Indentation errors are based on the indentation setting from VS Code (or the assumed indentation from the current file).
 ## How to enable

 Enable these options in VS Code settings.